 Pope Honorius III & Clerical Black Magic in the Middle Ages

 In 1326 a Papal Bull was issued condemning the “pestilential plague” of men who claimed to be Christian, while privately making pacts with demons.
-The statement was made in response to an explosion in magical practices that resulted from the advent of Latin translations of greco-roman, Islamic and Kabbalistic magical treatises, which were being perused and practiced by the Church clergy themselves.
+The statement was made in response to an explosion in magical practices that resulted from the advent of Latin translations of greco-roman, Islamic, and Kabbalistic magical treatises, which were being perused and practiced by the Church clergy themselves.
 Since few lay persons were literate or had access to such works, unlike the later witch hunts of Europe, in this case, the call was very much coming from inside the house.
-Magical tracts such as the Picatrix, Munich Manual of Demonic Magic and the Solomonic inspired texts The Key of Solomon, The Sworn Book of Honorius and The Grimoire of Pope Honorius, which is attributed to Pope Honorius III, who spearheaded the Fifth Crusade during his papacy that stretched from 1216 to 1227.
-The Solomonic texts are a continuation and deepening of the lore found in The Testament of Solomon, fueled by the belief that if one were truly pious than one could evoke and control demons in order to serve God’s will.
+Magical tracts such as the Picatrix, Munich Manual of Demonic Magic, and the Solomonic-inspired texts The Key of Solomon, The Sworn Book of Honorius, and The Grimoire of Pope Honorius, which is attributed to Pope Honorius III, who spearheaded the Fifth Crusade during his papacy that stretched from 1216 to 1227.
+The Solomonic texts are a continuation and deepening of the lore found in The Testament of Solomon, fueled by the belief that if one were truly pious then one could evoke and control demons in order to serve God’s will.
 Instructions on how to draw magical circles, pentagrams, how to make proper animal sacrifices, the use of magical tools, the astrologically correct date and time for evocations, and the names of power that inform most occult practices find their basis in these texts.
 The “holy” men who utilized them did so for a variety of purposes, from gaining esoteric knowledge to fulfilling some material gain, or for more nefarious ends, such as cursing.
-Eventually many of these clerical practitioners ran afoul of the Inquisition, but strains of these practices remain in the Catholic Rite of Exorcism, which still seeks to evoke demonic forces in order to expel them.
+Eventually, many of these clerical practitioners ran afoul of the Inquisition, but strains of these practices remain in the Catholic Rite of Exorcism, which still seeks to evoke demonic forces in order to expel them.

 Isobel Gowdie & The Witches’ Sabbat